 Since Casey’s death Joel Feldman has become a leading advocate for safe distraction-free driving in the US and Canada.
 He created EndDD.org, a website developed to educating others about the dangers of distracted driving.
 Working with Children’s Hospital of Philadelphia (CHOP) he has developed science-based distracted driving presentations that incorporate behavior communication and change theory and other concepts to maximize their effectiveness.
-He is frequently interviewed on radio and TV, with appearances on the Today Show and Nancy Grace Show.
+The U.S. Dept of Transportation recently published the results from a study which confirmed the effectiveness of the presentation in positively changing attitudes and behaviors concerning distracted driving.
+He is frequently interviewed on radio and TV, with appearances on the Today Show, Nancy Grace Show and CBS Evening News with Scott Pelley.
 He has produced a number of PSAs that are used in EndDD.org presentations, including one for the U.S. Department of Transportation’s Faces of Distracted Driving series.

 Joel Feldman is a frequent invited speaker and/or keynote speaker at national and state traffic safety, youth safety, medical and legal conferences and has spoken at a wide variety of businesses.
-Since 2012 has personally given more than 400 distracted driving presentations to more than 80,000 students and adults in 38 states and Canada.
-Feldman supervises a network of hundreds speakers across the U.S. and Canada who, collectively, have spoken with more than 300,000 students and adults using EndDD.org presentations.
+Since 2012 has personally given more than 900 distracted driving presentations to more than 500,000 students and adults in 44 states and Canada.
+Feldman supervises a network of hundreds of speakers across the U.S. and Canada who, collectively, have spoken with more than students and adults using EndDD.org presentations.

 Feldman readily admits that he drove distracted regularly before Casey was killed.
 “As a lawyer I had represented hundreds of families who had loved ones suffer life-altering injuries or death from motor vehicle crashes, yet it was not until Casey was killed that I realized that I needed to change the way I drive.
 We just don’t think that someone we love can be taken in an instant or that through poor driving choices we can kill others.”
 After Casey’s death he obtained his masters in counseling and uses those skills throughout his distracted driving presentations to engage audiences and challenge them to reflect on their driving habits and attitudes in a non-confrontational manner.
 His presentations are highly interactive and engaging.
 By telling his personal story of loss, using tragic and humorous videos, role play exercises, audience participation, and scientifically-designed materials he empowers audiences to commit to specific concrete steps for long-term safe driving at home and in the work-place.